Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Conventional model for TLS loss

 \section{Conventional model for TLS loss}

-The TLS formalism is based on a simple model for a single TLS that can be described by the Hamiltonian, $H_{TLS}=\frac{1}{2} $ , where $\Delta $ is the asymmetry of the double well potential and $\Delta_0$ is the tunneling barrier energy between the potential wells \cite{Phillips87,Budoyo2015}.
-Here $\varepsilon=\sqrt{\Delta^2+\Delta_0^2}$ is the energy splitting of the two eigenvalues of $H_{TLS}$.
+The TLS formalism is based on a simple model for a single TLS that can be described by the Hamiltonian, $H_\text{TLS}=\frac{1}{2} $ , where $\Delta $ is the asymmetry of the double well potential and $\Delta_0$ is the tunneling barrier energy between the potential wells \cite{Phillips87,Budoyo2015}.
+Here $\varepsilon=\sqrt{\Delta^2+\Delta_0^2}$ is the energy splitting of the two eigenvalues of $H_\text{TLS}$.
 A typical resonator hosts an ensemble of TLS with different values of $\Delta$ and $\Delta_0$.
 In the standard tunneling model (STM), a uniform distribution of the ensemble in $\Delta$ and log uniform distribution in $\Delta_0$ is assumed \cite{Phillips87}.
-Whereas in the generalized tunneling model (GTM), the distribution takes on an additional weak dependence of $\Delta$ due to a logarithmic correction introduced by the strong TLS interactions \cite{cuevas_density_1989,faoro_interacting_2015}.
+Whereas in the generalized tunneling model (GTM), the distribution takes on an additional weak dependence of $\Delta$ due to a logarithmic correction to the density of states for a system of very strongly interacting TLS \cite{cuevas_density_1989,faoro_interacting_2015,churkin_anomalous_2021}.
 The distribution function can be mathematically expressed as

-where $P_0\approx10^{44} J^{-1}m^{-3}$ is the density of states for TLS, $\Delta_{max} \sim \varepsilon_{max} \sim 100 K$ \cite{faoro_interacting_2015}, and the exponent $\mu$ approximately characterizes the logarithmic correction to the density of states of TLS due to strong TLS interactions.
+where $P_0\approx10^{44} J^{-1}m^{-3}$ is the density of states for TLS, $\Delta_\text{max} \sim \varepsilon_\text{max} \sim 100 K$ \cite{faoro_interacting_2015}, and the exponent $\mu$ approximately characterizes the logarithmic correction to the density of states of TLS due to strong TLS interactions \cite{cuevas_density_1989}.

 The dynamics of a single TLS can be described by the linearized Bloch equations of the pseudospin $\vec S(t)=\vec S^0(t)+\vec S^1(t)$, where $\vec S^0$ is the solution to the homogeneous system without the external field, and $\vec S^1$ is the linear solution with frequency $\omega$ of the driving field.
 Under the rotating wave approximation, the Bloch equations become: \cite{Phillips87,Gao_phdthesis,faoro_internal_2012}